 The FDA restricts trial advertisements from prominently highlighting pay associated with the trial, or stating that participants will receive "free treatment."
 But there are other benefits to taking part in a trial that you can mention.
 In this example, participants can take part in the trial from home.
 In addition to helping research, convenience is a benefit you can include in your materials.
 The ad also mentions that the trial is paid, without emphasizing it.

 Get specific about eligibility criteria.

-Mentioning specific eligibility criteria in your ad, particularly if it's a common medication or specific symptom, can help your ads attract more relevant patients.
+Mentioning specific eligibility criteria in your ad, particularly if it's a common medication or specific symptom, can help your ads attract the most relevant patients.
 While ads that are more general may bring in more clicks, a targeted ad may bring in patients who are more likely to qualify for your trial.
-Experiment with both options, but include copy in your outreach materials that address specific inclusion and exclusion criteria.
+Experiment with both options, but include copy in your outreach materials that addresses specific inclusion and exclusion criteria.